 Friday we woke with a mission.
 The mission was food.
 What else is new, I know.
 But this was different.
 We were going to purchase food to bring home with us so that we can have a taste of France from time to time.
 And what's the best way to do that?
 Comtesse du Barry bien sûr!
-If you look on their website their photos are not very appetizing, but I assure this is top stuff!
+If you look on their website their photos are not very appetizing, but I assure you this is top stuff!

 We also picked cute little cans of rillettes, etc for picnics and traveling.
 Just because you are on the road doesn't mean you can't eat in style!
 After dropping our gourmet (and gourmand) bounty we headed for lunch!
-[Note: those are the most horrible and unappetizing Wikipedia photos I have ever seen, I promise you, it looks MUCH better that those pics!]
+[Note: those are the most horrible and unappetizing Wikipedia photos I have ever seen, I promise you, it looks MUCH better than those pics!]

 We got our loot safely back to the hotel and headed out for lunch.